joyhwang41/HDFS-Kafka-Spark-End-to-End-Pipeline/README.md

 168.178.113.108 - - [2004-05-18 05:58:48] "GET /Archives/edgar/data/0001439124/000129281422000854/ HTTP/1.0" 500 14101
 ```

 We will produce the data using kafka and consume it into PySpark structured streaming data.
-Here will be the scheme:
+Here is the scheme:
 ``` python
 schema = StructType([
     StructField("host", StringType()),